 - Contains an array of beneficial vitamins and minerals

-- Has zero carbs so it’s perfect for your keto diets
+- Has zero net carbs so it’s perfect for your keto diet

 - Contains some artificial flavors